 It’s also your decision how to proceed in the event of multiple offers.
 A multiple offer situation is when multiple buyers submit an Offer to Purchase on the same property, at the same time.
 As the seller, you determine the process to follow, including whether you want to disclose the multiple offer situation to potential buyers, and whether you want to disclose the terms and conditions of offers you receive to the other potential buyers.

-Your real estate professional should:
+Your real estate licensee should:

 - immediately tell you of the multiple offer situation